Students develop problem-solving, collaboration, vocational and leadership skills through the Sia Furler Institute.

-The Music for Narrative Media course will begin with a survey of the creative and theoretical state of music composition in modern film and television, with emphasis on the disruptive influences.
-Tom Hajdu’s experience as a top tier professional composer, producer and business leader makes this an unparalleled opportunity for students in Australia.
+This course will begin with a survey of the creative and theoretical state of music composition in modern film and television, with emphasis on the disruptive influences taken from underground music making, specifically dance and electronic music.

-Designed for would-be professional composers, the core of the course will be a series of hands-on workshops, giving students assignments in simulation of work they might be given on commercial projects, and emulating the iterative criticism and feedback they are likely to receive, with the goal of preparing them for the rigors of professional music production.
-The course concludes with a discussion of best business practices and self-promotion strategies gleaned from working professionals.
+Designed for would-be professional composers, the core of the course will be a series of hand-on workshops, giving students assignments in simulation of work they might be given on commercial projects, and emulating the iterative criticism and feedback they are likely to receive, with the goal of preparing them for the rigors of professional music production.

 The course will conclude with a discussion of best business practices and self-promotion strategies, giving students guidance toward their first steps on a journey into a career in music for media.